 Generally, a program applicant or participant must let the Job Center know that he needs an adjustment or change concerning some aspect of the application process, the participation in, or a benefit of services for a reason related to a medical condition.
 A request does not have to include any special words, such as "reasonable accommodation," "disability," "medical condition" or "Rehabilitation Act".
 A request is any communication in which an individual asks or states that she needs the Job Center to provide or to change something because of a need.
 Staff do not need to be told what the medical condition is or get proof of that condition before providing a no-cost accommodation.
-A program applicant or participant may request a reasonable accommodation at any time, orally or in writing.
-An individual may request a reasonable accommodation to any staff member in the Job Center.
+A program applicant or participant may request a reasonable accommodation to any staff member in the Job Center.
 If the requested accommodation does not cost money to provide, is provided through a statewide contract, or will not disrupt the services at the job center, all staff have the ability to grant the request as soon as it is made.